tildeinstitute/tildewiki/README.md

 * Fixed an annoying bug where a CSS change in `tildewiki.yml` wasn't reflected without a restart
 * Code readability improvements

-I've been stress testing it with [tsenart/vegeta](https://github.com/tsenart/vegeta).
-With all the internal changes in `v0.5`, it can handle a *lot* of requests before performance starts to degrade.

 ### [Development Branch](https://github.com/gbmor/tildewiki/tree/dev)
 Contains all the new changes going into the next version